SHADY LADY

 Meredith pays homage to the deep rooted sacred aspect of tattooing and provides a unique and healing atmosphere to her clients as a result of this philosophy.
 Not only a tattoo shop, Meredith’s studio is considered a social hub and gathering place loved by many.
 In all its forms, The Shady Lady Tattoo Parlour has provided healing, love, joy, and acceptance to its patrons, as an integral part of the Central Vermont community.

-Please text Meredith at 802-505-0695 with questions regarding future bookings, rescheduling, or for info regarding how you can support Shady Lady Tattoos with financial recovery from the tropical storm.
+Please text Meredith at 802-505-0695 with questions regarding bookings, rescheduling, or for general info